P{\l}onka bi-magmas and the set-theoretic Yang--Baxter equation: Solutions to the Yang-Baxter equation via P onka (bi)-magmas

-Up to isomorphism, there is only one right simple right P{\l}onka magma on a finite set $X$ with $|X| = n$, namely the one associated to a cycle of length $n$ in the permutation group $S_n$. \end{theorem} \begin{proof} We have seen in \Cref{cyclelX} that, for a function $f: X \to X$, the magma $(X, \, \cdot_f)$ is a right simple if and only if $f: X \to X$ is an $|X|$-cycle.
-By \Cref{le:cycles} this happens if and only if $X$ if finite and $f$ is a translation by a generator of the finite cyclic group structure on $X$.
+Up to isomorphism, there is only one right ideal-simple right P{\l}onka magma on a finite set $X$ with $|X| = n$, namely the one associated to a cycle of length $n$ in the permutation group $S_n$. \end{theorem} \begin{proof} We have seen in Example \ref{ex:cyclelX} that, for a function $f: X \to X$, the magma $(X, \, \cdot_f)$ is right ideal-simple if and only if $f: X \to X$ is an $|X|$-cycle.
+By Lemma \ref{le:cycles} this happens if and only if $X$ is finite and $f$ is a translation by a generator of the finite cyclic group structure on $X$.

-Now, let $(X, \cdot)$ be a right P{\l}onka magma that is right simple.
-Then it has a decomposition $X = \coprod_{i\in I} \, X_i$ as given by \Cref{th:structRPm} \Cref{item:jonto}.
-Since the multiplication is given by \Cref{eq:multRPm} we obtain that each component $X_i$ of the partition is a right ideal of $(X, \cdot)$.
-As $X$ is right simple, we obtain that $|I| = 1$ and hence using the last observation of \Cref{res:pl1000} \Cref{descinde}, there exist a self-function $f: X \to X$ such that $(X, \, \cdot) = (X, \, \cdot_f)$.
+Now, let $(X, \cdot)$ be a right P{\l}onka magma that is right ideal-simple.
+Then it has a decomposition $X = \coprod_{i\in I} \, X_i$ as given by Theorem \ref{th:structRPm}(\ref{item:RPma}).
+Since the multiplication is given by \eqref{eq:multRPm} we obtain that each component $X_i$ of the partition is a right ideal of $(X, \cdot)$.
+As $X$ is right ideal-simple, we obtain that $|I| = 1$ and hence using the last observation of Remark \ref{res:pl1000}(\ref{descinde}), there exists a self-function $f: X \to X$ such that $(X, \, \cdot) = (X, \, \cdot_f)$.
 This proves the first statement.
-Moreover, we note that in this case $(X, \, \cdot_f)$ is also left simple.
+Moreover, we note that in this case $(X, \, \cdot_f)$ is also left ideal-simple.